 “I’m obsessed with the internal world, perception, and my search for flow”

-Within his art jewellery, the juxtaposition of fluid & organic forms is frequently used to subtly convey the internal experience of transition; the attempts of growth flowing through the contrasting experience of self-reflection.
-Often, where polished form and gnarled surfaces meet, a ‘bloom’ is often represented; "this is where growth is found", is his reminder.
-So too, his multi-media paintings depict, in ink images of torrid waves and imagined landscapes, or in installation art, as his first solo exhibit 'Golden State of Mind' (2012), where the exhibit space lined with grass hoped to lightly convey the internal space.
+Abstract expression is often used in his work through contrast and metaphors.
+Within his art jewellery, the juxtaposition of fluid & rough forms are frequently used to subtly convey the internal experience of transition; the attempts of growth flowing through the contrasting experience of self-reflection.
+So too, his multi-media paintings represent, in ink images of abstract landscapes, a yearning to see the whole through collected fragments.

-Trained in Jewellery & Silvermithing (BA, 2012) within Edinburgh University, Brian Kivuti continues his practice at his private atelier in Nairobi, Kenya.
-He loves the exploration of making, especially in playing around with textures on simple forms.
+Trained in Jewellery & Silvermithing (BA, 2012) within Edinburgh University, Brian Kivuti maintains his practice at his private atelier in Nairobi, Kenya.